 - Calcium carbonate, because it reduces stomach acid

-6 If bile salts don't resolve your symptoms, you're most likely deficient in stomach acid, says Berg, who explains that stomach acid tells the liver to produce bile-with or without a gallbladder.
-Restore stomach acid by taking betaine hydrochloride (abbreviated betaine HCI or HCL), available in enzyme formulas.
+6. If bile salts don’t resolve your symptoms, you are most likely deficient in stomach acid, says Berg, who explains that stomach acid tells the liver to produce bile—with or without a gallbladder.
+Restore stomach acid by taking betaine hydrochloride (abbreviated betaine HCI or HCL).

 If Your Gallbladder Has Been Removed …

-Follow the same steps above for those with gallbladders, but omit stone root and instead take a bile salt supplement before breakfast and then again before lunch and dinner if you have bloating or other symptoms.
+Follow the same steps above for those with gallbladders, but omit stone root and use bile salt this way: Take the supplement before breakfast and then again before lunch and dinner if you have bloating or other symptoms.
 Once symptoms resolve, you can cut back by taking bile salt only before breakfast.